Pricing and Admissions | General Park Information | Park Attractions | Guests with Small Children and Infants

 Paid parking is required.
 If you are visiting multiple days, parking is required for each visit.

 Disabled parking is available next to the Sesame Place entrance for $17.
 Spaces are limited and often sell out, so we recommend you arrive early.
 In the event that the lot is full, guests will be directed to park in our Preferred Lot for the $17 rate.
-Please inform our parking attendant if special arrangements are needed and we will be happy to accommodate.
+Vehicles should display a disabled permit to the tollbooth employee.
 A wheelchair or ECV can be arranged to be brought to your vehicle based upon availability.

 What should I wear to Sesame Place?

 We recommend that guests bring swimsuits to enjoy all of the dry and wet attractions at the park.
 Proper swimwear is required on all wet attractions.
 Swim diapers are required for diaper-wearing children.
 Water shoes are recommended.
-Footwear is required to be worn at all times.
+Footwear is required to be worn at all times on our dry attractions.

 Guests may bring their own life vests for use only on attractions where life vests are permitted.
 All life vests must be US Coastguard Approved Type II or Type III.